 Yad Hanadiv is dedicated to creating resources for advancing Israel as a healthy, vibrant, democratic society, committed to Jewish values and equal opportunity for the benefit of all its inhabitants, carrying forward the philanthropic tradition of the Rothschild family.

-Yad Hanadiv’s grantmaking is currently focused on the areas of Education, Environment, Academic Excellence and Arab Community.
+Yad Hanadiv’s grantmaking is currently focused on the areas of Education, Environment, Academic Excellence, Arab Community and Early Childhood.
 We also support the operation of the Ramat Hanadiv Nature Park and Memorial Gardens and are cooperating with the National Library in its renewal programme, including the construction of a state-of-the-art, 21st-century National Library for the State of Israel.
-Yad Hanadiv initiates projects in its core areas of focus and do not accept applications for unsolicited grants.
+Yad Hanadiv initiates projects in its core areas of focus and does not accept applications for unsolicited grants.

 At the end of the 19th century, the lot of the Jew in Russia was a particularly difficult one, marked by persecution and pogroms.
 As early as 1880, Baron Edmond de Rothschild and his brother Alphonse organised a committee for the relief of the pogrom-stricken Jews of Russia.
 At the time, Edmond, the son of James and grandson of Meyer Amschel, was 35 years old.
 Two years later, he made up his mind to settle Jews from Russia and from elsewhere in Palestine.